Introduction: Learn About Camera Lenses

 Once I’ve decided on a lens, I will start shopping for a good price.
 I look at three categories of gear: New, Used and Refurbished.
 New is always a good choice if you can afford it.
 You get nice new lens in perfect condition and a manufacturer’s warranty.
 You really can’t go wrong buying a new lens.

 If you want the security of a new lens, but don’t want to shell out top dollar, consider a refurbished lens.
-I have a bought a few lenses directly from Nikon and saved some money because the lens was returned, or a demo and then checked out and marked down in price.
+I have a bought a few lenses directly from Nikon or other resellers and saved some money because the lens was returned, or a demo and then checked out and marked down in price.
 There is still a manufacturer’s warranty and in many cases, the lens has been verified to work perfectly within specifications.

 Buying used is a good plan IF you know what you are looking for (see video below).
 I’ve been looking at lenses for almost 40 years.
 I can usually tell when one is going to cause me trouble.
 If you are new to photography, you might want to avoid the used market unless you are buying from someone you know.